Houston Tax Attorney

 - Potential fraud – If you need attorney-client privilege to discuss a potential tax fraud issue.
 Attorneys can maintain attorney-client privilege and cannot be forced by a third-party, including government entities, to provide confidential information.
 Under federal law, CPA/accountant-client privilege is not recognized.
 Enrolled agents may have limited privilege in connection with a tax audit or collections, but it does not extend to tax return work-papers or to criminal proceedings.
 In order to resolve your issues it is important that you are able to discuss freely with a tax professional without worrying whether the information you provide may be used against you by the IRS, whether in a civil or criminal investigation.

 - Tax debt – If you owe back taxes, only attorneys can represent you in bankruptcy proceedings.
 Many non-attorneys in this field are not even aware that federal taxes can be discharged in a Chapter 7 bankruptcy discharge.
+However, for small tax due balances (under $50K) or where a Chapter 7 is definitely not a option for you, a CPA specializing in tax debt cases should suffice.

 Can I Afford a Tax Attorney?